 Tendons are the tough fibrous bands of connective tissue that connect muscles to bones.

 The types of Synovial joints we have are:

-Proprioceptors are special sensory receptors found inside the joints and connective tissues that are used for signaling the body about the position and movement, thus managing the muscle and tendon tension.
+Proprioceptors are special sensory receptors found inside the joints and connective tissues that signal the body about position and movement, thus managing muscle and tendon tension.

 Hypermobility in joints is defined as movement ability that is past the normal, healthy ranges.

 Exclusive PTP CPT Offers

 |Gold Standard Cert

 |Best Study Materials

 How Joints Work